storacha/www/src/pages/docs/concepts/upload-vs-store.md

 ## Upload vs. Store

 There are two similar-sounding, complementary, but separate concepts in web3.storage: Upload and Store.
-The place you most readily see this is in the lower-level client methods like `Client.capabilities.upload.*` and `Client.capabilities.store.*`, and CLI methods like `w3 can upload *`, and `w3 can store *`.
+The place you most readily see this is in the lower-level client methods like `client.capability.upload.*` and `client.capability.store.*`, and CLI methods like `w3 can upload *`, and `w3 can store *`.

 The main difference is that upload methods interact with content CIDs and store methods interact with shard CIDs.
 However, both are needed to make your uploads available to the IPFS network!